 Another 48 words (3 lines of text) are included under the topic Early Bolbruk Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bolbruk family to the New World and Oceana
+Migration of the Bolbruk family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Bolbruk surname or a spelling variation of the name include: a number of settlers who arrived by the 19th century.